-Freegal Music is a downloadable music service that gives you access to about three million songs in MP3 format and ten thousand music videos in MP4 format, including Sony Music’s catalog of artists.
-In total the collection is comprised of music from over ten thousand labels with music that originates in over 60 countries.
+Freegal Music is a downloadable music service that gives you access to about seven million songs in MP3 format and fifteen thousand music videos in MP4 format, including Sony Music’s catalog of artists.
+In total the collection is comprised of music from over twenty-eight thousand labels with music that originates in over 80 countries.
 There is no software to install.
 Songs downloaded will play in Windows Media Player, iTunes, and other popular music players.
 Downloaded music can also be transferred to an MP3 player or an iPod.
-Freegal Music limits song downloads to THREE per library customer per week.
+Freegal Music limits song downloads to FIVE per library customer per week.
 The week starts on Sundays at 11:00 p.m.
 Central Time.
 (See the Downloadable Music page on our website for more information.)

 The Garland Encyclopedia of World Music Online is the first comprehensive online resource devoted to music research of all the world's peoples.
 More than nine thousand pages of essays, images, and audio examples, combined with entries by more than seven hundred expert contributors from all over the world, make this the most complete body of work focused on world music.